A Lazy Person's Guide to Happiness

 In the United States, the happiest places tend to be places where enlightened leaders over the past century decided to shift their focus away from just economic development and growth to quality of life.
 They made policies and emphasized a better life over a better business environment.

 A great example of that is San Luis Obispo.
 In the 1970s, a mayor came in who was an architecture professor from [California Polytechnic State University].
 He noticed a forest of signs downtown, and drive-through fast-food restaurants, and the highway coming through.
 He drove a push for aesthetics, social gathering places, and streets built for humans, not just cars.
-Today, San Louis Obispo routinely ranks in the top 10 happiest places in the country.
+Today, San Luis Obispo routinely ranks in the top 10 happiest places in the country.
 It’s not a coincidence.
 You see the same features in Portland, Santa Cruz, Boulder—happiness is not a coincidence.
 There’s always an orchestration of common factors that come together to produce it.

-Hamblin: Okay, but most people can’t move to San Louis Obispo because of jobs and the aforementioned importance of financial security.
+Hamblin: Okay, but most people can’t move to San Luis Obispo because of jobs and the aforementioned importance of financial security.
 Even if they could, they’d have to start a social network all over again, so what can people do in their immediate environments?

 Buettner: There are small things.
 One facet of happiness is sum of positive emotions.
 So I like the idea of a “pride shrine”—a place in your house that you pass a lot where you put pictures that trigger pleasant memories.
 Or diplomas or awards that remind you of accomplishments.